linslin/laravel-coffee-cache/readme.md

 ## Installation
     composer require --prefer-dist linslin/laravel-coffee-cache "*"

+## Register Facade
+If you want to use the facade to handle the cache files, add this to your facades in `config/app.php` in the `alias` array:

+    'CoffeeCache' => linslin\CoffeeCache\Facades\CoffeeCache::class,

 ## API Documentation

 #### Initialize instance
-Should be place in your `app/public/index.php` file.
+Should be placed in your `app/public/index.php` file.

     $coffeeCache = new CoffeeCache(__DIR__);